 "Post more, post consistently" is the advice every new creator gets.
-And it's wrong — or at least, incomplete.
+It is incomplete at best.
 We studied 50 creators who went from 0 to 10,000 followers in under a year.
-The common thread wasn't volume.
+The common thread was not volume.
 It was obsessive analytics.

 The pattern we found